-Brill founded Special Projects Agency, a diverse group of designers, creators, engineers, and scientists that have created unique experiences ranging from world’s fair pavilions to AI software to IoT devices.
-He has spent the last two decades building product innovation teams and developing growth pipelines for the US government, prestigious research institute MIT Media Lab, and top-tier brands such as Microsoft and Samsung.
+Prior to his role at HP, Brill has spent the last two decades building product innovation teams and developing growth pipelines for government, prestigious research institute MIT Media Lab, and top-tier brands.
+He founded the Special Projects Agency, a diverse group of designers, creators, engineers, and scientists, that have created unique experiences ranging from world’s fair pavilions to AI software to IoT devices.
 Brill is an imaginative thinker who helps companies delight customers at scale.
 To date, his companies have developed more than 325 products that have generated an astonishing $27 billion dollars in revenue for customers.

-Brill is a board advisor at Frost & Sullivan, one of the world’s largest growth strategy firms.
-He has spoken to audiences at Harvard, MIT, TED, TED Women, and Mobile World Congress.
-Brill holds patents for his inventions in display technology, augmented reality, and HVAC.
+Brill is a board advisor at Frost & Sullivan, a market intelligence firm operating in 46 countries.
+He holds several patents for his inventions in display technology, augmented reality, and HVAC.
 National Geographic and Business Week have both featured his work, and he has contributed to work displayed in New York’s landmark Museum of Modern Art.
+He is an in-demand thought leader, speaker, and contributor to TED, Singularity University, Korn Ferry, JPMorgan, Forbes, and Harvard Business Review.
 Brill graduated from Pratt Institute, a leader in higher education for creative professionals, and has completed extensive executive training at Stanford.